SergioLoIacono/starter-academic2/content/project/trust-and-social-ties/index.md

 <u>Papers</u>

-The competitive advantage of sanctioning institutions revisited: a multi-lab replication of Gürerk et al. 2006.
+Core Discussion Networks and Social Trust: a Longitudinal Study (2008–2019).
-Lo Iacono, S., Przepiorka, W., Buskens, V., Corten, R., van Assen, M., van de Rijt, A. (to be submitted to Science)
+Lo Iacono, S., (to be submitted to Social Networks)

-<u>Funding</u>
+Trust and strong family ties: new experimental evidence.

-NWO Replication Studies 401.18.015
+Ermisch, J., Gambetta, D., Lo Iacono, S., Sonmez, B. (to be submitted to Sociological Science)